l300lvl/Show-Desktop-Button/README.md

 ### Description:

-Places a button to the left of the Window List to hide all windows, and the overview when active, and show the current desktop(credit: MGSE, erguille, madkristoff, mbokil).
+Places a button to the left of the Window List to hide all windows, and the overview when active, and show the current desktop

+*icon credit madkristoff(thanks, this is _still_ the only icon created and submitted!)*
+credit: madkristoff, mbokil, simonthechipmunk, MGSE, erguille, mikechaberski, mathematicalcoffee, asan, spinus, Xes, gcampax, magcius.

+newest v14: lots of cleanup, now an actual button that doesnt break keyboard/panel functionality, and major shoutouts to those that make this possible.

-newest v13: reimplimented entire structure based on shell changes since 3.12, this is now more of an actual button than ever(see wip branch too). tray gone as it has been practically removed from 3.16, initial 3.12-3.16 support. patched non-working show desktop function temporarily disabled placement options
+v13: reimplimented entire structure based on shell changes since 3.12, this is now more of an actual button than ever(see wip branch too). tray gone as it has been practically removed from 3.16, initial 3.12-3.16 support. patched non-working show desktop function temporarily disabled placement options